 - take courses in business and project management

 - develop technical knowledge and network with potential employers

 - complete an eight-week practical experience.

 You’ll graduate as an accredited engineer.
 You could work for a range of oil, gas and energy companies, or find a role in a government agency.
 You might refine crude petroleum into gasoline or plastics.
-You could optimise extraction techniques, design new equipment, supervise drillings or take on managerial roles within the business.
+You could optimise extraction techniques.
+Perhaps you'll design new equipment, supervise drillings or take on managerial roles.

 For those who are based in Adelaide, we will be offering a blended delivery mode that combines face-to-face with remote learning in as many courses as possible, taking into consideration social distancing and hygiene.
 All lectures will continue to be delivered online for the remainder of the year, with some exceptions.

 For our students who are studying offshore for the remainder of the 2021 Academic Year, the University will continue to offer high-quality access to the learning resources remotely for most programs.
 This includes all lectures, tutorials and other support material.
 Students will be advised in advance if there are course components that cannot be provided in remote mode and, wherever possible, offered alternative courses.
 Please refer to the COVID-19 FAQ page for a list of programs where in-person attendance is required.

 Choose your applicant type to view the relevant admissions information for this program.